jan-peltner/tagger/README.md

 ## Build
 Clone the repo and run `cargo build --release` to build it.
 Add the binary to your `$PATH`.

 *This tool uses nerdfont to render glyphs in the status messages.
-For the best experience, make sure that you have a proper font installed in your temrinal.*
+For the best experience, make sure that you have a proper font installed in your terminal.*

 ## Setup
 Tagger requires minimal shell configuration to get going.
 Add the following 4 lines to your shell configuration file of choice like `.bashrc` or `.zshrc`: